What is Fasting Aerobic Exercise?

 Given that fat loss is not the sole goal of exercise, it is important to examine how food consumption affects exercise performance and the preservation of muscle tissue.
 A sustainable weight loss plan should incorporate a balanced diet that may include weight loss supplements for Women for added convenience, along with regular exercise.

 Regarding the first aspect, current data indicates that the performance of moderate-intensity exercise is not significantly affected by whether a meal has been consumed beforehand or not.
-However, this does not hold true for high-intensity exercise (near VO2 max), where consuming carbohydrates before the meal provides greater assistance in performance compared to exercising in a fasted state.
+However, this does not hold for high-intensity exercise (near VO2 max), where consuming carbohydrates before the meal provides greater assistance in performance compared to exercising in a fasted state.

 As for the preservation of muscle mass, relevant studies do not reveal any advantages or disadvantages based on whether an individual is in a fasted state or not.